What are silverfish?

 How do I get rid of silverfish?

 Keep silverfish out of your home with the help of the professionals at Prosite Pest Control.
 We will work with you to put into place the service needed to eliminate current problems with silverfish and prevent future problems with these nuisance pests.

-Prosite Pest Control has developed effective and modern treatments and techniques to ensure that your home becomes and stays free of pests.
-To learn more about our solutions to your silverfish problem, contact us today.
+Prosite Pest Control has developed effective and modern pest control treatments and techniques to ensure that your home becomes and stays free of pests.
+To learn more about our solutions for your silverfish problem, contact us today.

 How do I prevent problems with silverfish?

-At Prosite, in addition to our professional services, we recommend implementing the following silverfish prevention tips:
+At Prosite, in addition to our professional pest control plans for Ellensburg and Central Washington, we recommend implementing the following silverfish prevention tips: